hanqingguo/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Signal Processing
+- Audio Machine Learning
+- Mobile Sensing & applications
-- Information Retrieval
+- AI Security

 # Education to show in About widget
 education: